Svanteberg/Virtual-EEG-electrodes/README.md

 <img src="https://github.com/Svanteberg/Virtual-EEG-electrodes/blob/master/images/directory_structure.png" width="100%">

 This mean that root should contain folders named *data* and *models*, and all Python scripts (all files with the *.py* extension).
-The folder *models* should contain provided weights of pre-trained networks or models you have trained.
+The folder *models* should contain provided weights of pre-trained networks or models you have trained (all files with the *.h5* extension).

 ### Train network